-Project Extended response Examination A response to a single task, situation and/or scenario. interpretation, A response that answers a number of provided questions, scenarios and/or problems.
-At least two different components from the following: • written: 500-900 words • spoken: 21⁄2-31⁄2 minutes • multimodal: 3-6 minutes • performance: continuous class time • product: continuous class time.
+Project Extended response Examination A response to a single task, situation and/or scenario.
+A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
+A response that answers a number of provided questions, scenarios and/or problems.
+At least two different components from the following: written: 500-900 words spoken: 21⁄2-31⁄2 minutes multimodal: 3-6 minutes performance: continuous class time product: continuous class time.
 Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal: 4-7 minutes.
 60-90 minutes 50-250 words per item on the test